WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 <img src="./media/Step2-image-07.png"/>

-4. **Review** and accept or **deselect** the options to be kept informed by email or phone by IBM.
+4. **Review** and check or uncheck the options to be kept informed of products, services and offerings from IBM.
 5. **Select** the "Create Account" button when it is enabled for selection.

 <img src="./media/Step2-image-08.png"/>

-You will see a page asking you to check your email for next steps.
-Check your email account that you just used to register for your Bluemix account.
+A page will appear notifying you to check your email to complete your registraion.
+Check your email account that you just used to register for your Bluemix account and open the email.

 <img src="./media/Step2-image-09.png"/>

-6. **Open** the email sent to you from Bluemix and **Click** on the “Confirm your account” link.
+6. **Select** the “Confirm your account” link.

 <img src="./media/Step2-image-10.png"/>